Stanford International Bank Ltd. (“SIB”) is a private international bank domiciled in St. John’s, Antigua, West Indies.

 On March 9, 2009, the Defendants filed a motion to abate.
 On March 10, 2009, Judge Keith P. Ellison granted the motion to abate.
 According to the Order, the commencement and continuation of this case is abated until Plaintiffs are granted leave to proceed in this Court by the Honorable David Godbey of the Northern District of Texas.

-On September 1, 2009, the plaintiff filed a notice of dismissal.
-According to the notice, pursuant to Rule 41(a)(1) of the Federal Rules of Civil Procedure, hereby voluntarily dismisses this action without prejudice.
+On September 1, 2009, the Plaintiff filed a notice of dismissal.
+According to the notice, pursuant to Rule 41(a)(1) of the Federal Rules of Civil Procedure, the Plaintiff hereby voluntarily dismisses this action without prejudice.
 On September 17, 2009, the Order of Dismissal was signed by Judge Keith P. Ellison.

 The case is continuing in a related action filed in the Southern District of Texas, titled James O. Kyle, et al. v.
 Stanford International Bank, Ltd., et al., case number 09-CV-00525.
 On November 10, 2009, this case was included in MDL Docket No. 2099, In Re: Stanford Entities Securities Litigation, in the Northern District of Texas.
 On November 13, 2009, the case was transferred to the U.S. District Court for the Northern District of Texas.

 On December 15, 2015, the parties entered into an agreement of Settlement with the Kroll Defendants.
 The Court granted final approval of the Kroll Settlement on August 16, 2016.